Robert Sungenis

 Robert A. Sungenis (born c.
 1955) is an American Catholic apologist and advocate of the pseudoscientific belief that the Earth is the center of the universe.
 He has made statements about Jews and Judaism which have been criticized as being antisemitic, which he denies.
 Sungenis is a member of the Kolbe Center for the Study of Creation, a Catholic Young Earth creationist group.

 Early life and education

 Sungenis was brought up in a Roman Catholic household and converted to Protestantism as a young man.
 He earned a Bachelor of Arts degree in religion from George Washington University in 1979 and a Master of Arts in theology from Westminster Theological Seminary in 1982.
 He reverted to Roman Catholicism in 1992.

 In 2006 he received a Ph.D. in religious studies from the Calamus International University, an unaccredited distance-learning institution incorporated in the Republic of Vanuatu.

 Career

+Harold Camping controversy

+A former Family Radio employee, Sungenis was quoted in the media in 1994 as being critical of Harold Camping's prediction that the world would soon end, although Sungenis also claimed that Camping was a "very intelligent and thoughtful person" and a "moral and upstanding citizen."
+Sungenis later published a book, Shockwave 2000!: The Harold Camping 1994 Debacle, about the lead-up and aftermath of Camping's prophecy.

 Catholic apologetics

 After his conversion back to Roman Catholicism, Sungenis became a Traditionalist Catholic.
 He wrote Not By Faith Alone, a book of apologetics, explaining his view of the Catholic Church's doctrine of justification and his critique of the Protestant doctrine of salvation by faith alone.